 Brands are capturing newbie interest with hemp flower pre rolls, while hemp buds can be bought freely!

-CBD flower can be vaped by grinding CBD buds and placing the ground down herb into a dry herb vapouriser.
-While it’s the most natural way to vape CBD, it is also the most ‘aromatic’ with hemp flowers giving off a pungent smell near identical to street cannabis.
+CBD flower can be vaped by grinding the buds and placing the ground down herb into a dry herb vapouriser.

-Flower vapes are great if you live in a country were CBD flower is legal, as you can consume CBD in its natural form and take advantage of the fact flower is rich in terpenes, flavonoids and other cannabinoids (i.e. a great option to feel optimum wellness benefits) without the need of any additives.
+Flower vapes are great if you live in a country were flower is legal (sadly not the United Kingdom), as you can consume cannabidiol in its natural form and take advantage of the fact hemp flower is rich in terpenes, flavonoids and other cannabinoids (i.e. a great option to feel the optimum effects of CBD) without the need of any additives unlike vape liquid

 CBD Concentrates are the gift of technological advancements in extraction, and often reach 90%+ purity.
 If you compare these to the other ways to vape, there is nothing as potent as a concentrate.